 - ALDI Mobile has a competitive plan that also lasts 365 days. $15 or $30 recharges are available.
 Calls are 12c/minute, texts 12c each, MMS 35c each and data is 5c/MB.

-- Optus has long expiry plans starting at just $10, and this plan lasts for 45 days.
+- Optus has long expiry plans starting at just $10 and this plan lasts for 45 days.
 Plans can then last up to 365 days.
 Credit rollover applies up to $500 worth.
-Calls are 20c/minute, texts and MMS are 20c each, and data is 5c/MB.
+Calls are 25c/minute, texts and MMS are 25c each, and data is 5c/MB.

 All in all, the bigger players aren’t the only players in the long life game.
-Other providers such as ALDI Mobile and Amaysim offer competitive rates.
-With some telcos you’ll have to watch out for hefty data charges — 15c/mb may not seem like much, but can certainly add up!
-One refresh of your Facebook and you could have spent $5!
+Other providers such as ALDI Mobile and Amaysim also offer competitive rates.
+With some telcos you’ll have to watch out for hefty data charges — 15c/mb may not seem like much, but can certainly add up.

 iPhone Plans for Seniors

-While many seniors and pensioners will be looking for a cheap and cheerful prepaid option, you may be more interested in getting your hands on a shiny new smartphone, with the iPhone X typically the hottest ticket in town.
+While many seniors and pensioners will be looking for a cheap and cheerful prepaid option, you may be more interested in getting your hands on a shiny new smartphone, with the iPhone 11 typically the hottest ticket in town.
 While you can buy the handset outright and take your pick of SIM-only deals, you can also sign up to a plan whereby you can pay off the cost over 12, 24 or 36 months.
-If that sounds of interest to you, here are the cheapest online deals for the iPhone X (64GB) from Australia’s big four telcos:
+Generally the cheapest plans cost about $40, but device repayments are extra, and can make the total plan repayment every month cost in excess of $80!